jackyzha0/jackyzha0.github.io/content/thoughts/Datalog.md

 More notation/terminology:
 - Herbrand base (HB) is the set of all facts we can express in the language of Datalog
 - If `S` is a finite set of Datalog clauses, we denote `cons(S)` the set of all logical consequences of `S`
+- A fixpoint is a state of the evaluation process in which no more rules can be applied and all of the predicates in the program have reached their final, "fixed" values.

 ## Inference Rules
 ### Bottom-up Evaluation